jezzsantos/saastack/README_DERIVATIVE.md

 * Install the .NET8.0 SDK (specifically version 8.0.6).
 Available for [Windows Download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.302-windows-x64-installer)
 * Install NodeJs (18.20.4 LTS or later), available for [Download](https://nodejs.org/en/download/)

 > We have ensured that you won't need any other infrastructure running on your local machine (i.e., a Microsoft SQLServer database) unless you want to run infrastructure-specific integration tests.
+See [Optional Local Infrastructure](#Optional-Local-Infrastructure) below.

 # Setup Environment